We did it! We rebranded Bynder. Moreover, we did it in one week!

 My advice to you would be to be fully transparent and strategic with your intentions.
 You are likely (hopefully!) in love with your new logo - make your colleagues as enthusiastic about your brand’s facelift as you are!
 Inspire them to be ambassadors for these changes.
 In our case, we ordered merchandise featuring our new brand to get the team excited: sunglasses and fake tattoos.
 My colleagues loved it!
 Not only was it a cool giveaway, it was something they could also show off to family and friends.

-I also made sure to hit “Archive” on all our old branding that was already in the asset bank in order to avoid any possible confusion.
+I also made sure to hit “Archive” on all our old branding that was already in the asset library in order to avoid any possible confusion.

 In addition, we made sure that our marketing team fully updated our visual identity within our Brand Identity Guidelines module.
 Using the Guidelines module to update your branding ensures that every stakeholder, from reseller to developer, can easily access the most up-to-date guidelines and templates at any given time.
 Thus, not only are the new visual identity parameters described and explained, all relevant files are also offered for download on the same page.